civicinfo/votebymail/hawaii.md

 #### How to apply for absentee/mail-in ballot
-All voters will be mailed a ballot.
+All registered voters will be mailed a ballot.

 #### How to return absentee/mail-in ballot